 Amazon Go the brand’s unmanned store uses Amazon Rekognition to track a person even if they are not in the frame using a proprietary technique called Skeleton Modelling.
 Skeleton Modelling combined with sensors on the shelves, machine learning and Amazon Go app allows customers to pick what they want from the store and simply leave the store, with the Go app knowing what you have taken with you.

-Similarly, Apple uses advanced computer vision techniques to find and recognise the position of 2D images such as signs, posters, and artwork, ARKit can integrate these real-world images into AR experiences such as filling a museum with interactive exhibits or bringing a movie poster to life.
+Similarly, Apple uses advanced computer vision techniques to find and recognize the position of 2D images such as signs, posters, and artwork, ARKit can integrate these real-world images into AR experiences such as filling a museum with interactive exhibits or bringing a movie poster to life.
 Facebook is using computer vision to get a deeper understanding of its vast library of digital images and videos.

 Computer Vision: Applications for Marketing